hyperfitz/FlexibleTen/about.md

      Four digit system: one quarter = .1

-An immediate consequence of this notational difference is that ratios that are not expressible as perfect decimal values when using our standard ten digit number line are expressible as perfect values on a flexible ten number.
+An immediate consequence of this notational difference is that ratios that are not expressible as perfect decimal values when using our standard ten digit number line are expressible as perfect values on a Flexible Ten number line.
 For example, take a three digit system: 0,1,2:

      Standard system: one third = 1/3 = 0.33333333333333333 – forever

      Three digit system: one third = 1/10 = .1

 I have not done enough math to prove that there are other ratios that are not expressible in a standard ten system which would be in a flexible ten system, but I suspect there are many.
 I would argue that there is no logical nor quantitative reason to insist on using only a number line with a number of repeating units equal to the number of digits on a human hand; I would further argue that there may be some instances when there is a really good reason not to.
-For example, when trying to put an exact value on a logical ratio that is unexpressible due to notational artifacts caused by the arbitrary insistence that all number lines must be graduated into the standardly defined 10 units.
+For example, when trying to put an exact value on a logical ratio that is not expressible due to notational artifacts caused by the arbitrary insistence that all number lines must be graduated into the standardly defined 10 units.
+Insisting that all math be done using a number line with a number of repeating digits equal to the number of digits on two human hands may even be logically similar to insisting that the planets circle the earth.

 It is easy to speculate how this thinking may make certain computations possible that would otherwise not be.
 A notation similar to the following might be useful in some instances: